flyteorg/flyte/rsts/deployment/plugin_setup/webapi/databricks.rst

 5. Create a Databricks account and follow the docs for creating an Access token.

+6. Create a `Instance Profile <https://docs.databricks.com/administration-guide/cloud-configurations/aws/instance-profiles.html>`_ for the Spark cluster, it allows the spark job to access your data in the s3 bucket.

-6. Add Databricks access token to FlytePropeller.
+7. Add Databricks access token to FlytePropeller.

 .. note::
         Refer to the `access token <https://docs.databricks.com/dev-tools/auth.html#databricks-personal-access-tokens>`__ to understand setting up the Databricks access token.